Juniper/contrail-specs/R1908/bgp_4byte_as.md

 capability in this case.
 An Autonomous System can use a four-octet AS number only after all the BGP speakers within that Autonomous System have been upgraded to support four-octet AS numbers.

+### 4.6.1 Route Target Update
+Contrail Schema automatically generates a route target for every VN whenever it is created.
+These route targets have 4 byte index field, whereby, assuming that AS number field is 2 bytes.
+In case of transition from 2 byte ASN to 4 byte ASN, these route targets need to be updated by changing the index field so that its value fits in 2 bytes.
+In addition, if ASN value is bigger than 2 bytes, then all new route targets generated should have index field that should be 2 byte only.

 # 5. Performance and scaling impact